scarnecchia/qa-mil-package/docs/design-plans/2026-07-07-qa-mil-python-port.md

 ### qa-mil-python-port.AC2: Check correctness and SAS parity

-- **qa-mil-python-port.AC2.1 Success:** Each ported check's flag output matches the SAS package's output on the parity fixture data, row for row, modulo documented type mappings (SAS dates/lengths to Arrow types).
+- **qa-mil-python-port.AC2.1 Success:** Each applicable ported check's flag output matches the SAS package's output on the parity fixture data, row for row, modulo documented type mappings (SAS dates/lengths to Arrow types) and documented de-scopes such as CheckID 102.
 - **qa-mil-python-port.AC2.2 Success:** Generated flagids match the existing format `{TABID}_{level}_00_00-0_{checknum}` exactly.
 - **qa-mil-python-port.AC2.3 Success:** A failing abort-type check halts the run and reports